intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 work-from-home arrangements.

 The Internet Architecture Board (IAB) held a work to discuss Network Impacts of the pandemic, on November 9-13, 2020.
+The workshop was held to convene interested researchers, network operators, and network management experts, and Internet technologists to share their experiences.
 The meeting was held online given the on-going travel and contact restrictions at that time.

 --- middle

 # Introduction

 The Internet Architecture Board (IAB) held a workshop to discuss Network Impacts of the COVID-19 pandemic, on November 9-13, 2020.
+The workshop was held to convene interested researchers, network operators, and network management experts, and Internet technologists to share their experiences.
 The meeting was held online given the on-going travel and contact restrictions at that time.

 COVID-19  has  caused  changes  in  Internet  traffic.
 These  changes appeared rather abruptly, in particular during the introduction of the